-Related party transactions include transactions with parties related by common directors and transactions with other private entities owned or controlled by officers and directors.
-All transactions are provided in the normal course of business and are measured at exchange amounts agreed upon by the related parties.
+Related party transactions include all transactions with directors and officers as well as entities owned and controlled by directors and officers.
+All transactions are preformed in the normal course of business and are measured at exchange amounts agreed upon by the related parties.
 The following table summarizes the related party transactions occurring during the fiscal period.